sigstore/architecture-docs/client-spec.md

 During verification, the Timestamping Services's X.509 certificate chain must be verified.
 This follows the "hybrid model" described in [4.3 Certificate](#43-certificate), using the signed timestamp as the "current time".

 #### 4.2.2.
-Transparency Service Timestamp
+Rekor V1 Timestamp

-If the verification policy uses timestamps from the Transparency Service, the Verifier MUST verify the signature on the Transparency Service `LogEntry` as described in [Spec: Transparency Service](https://docs.google.com/document/u/0/d/1NQUBSL9R64_vPxUEgVKGb0p81_7BVZ7PQuI078WFn-g/edit) against the pre-distributed root key material from the transparency service.
+If the verification policy uses timestamps from a V1 Transparency Service, the Verifier MUST verify the signature on the Transparency Service `LogEntry` as described in [Spec: Rekor V1](./rekor-spec.md) against the pre-distributed root key material from the transparency service.
 The Verifier SHOULD NOT (yet) attempt to parse the `body`.
 The Verifier MUST then parse the `integratedTime` as a Unix timestamp (seconds since January 1, 1970 UTC).
 If verification or timestamp parsing fails, the Verifier MUST abort.

 ### 4.3.
 Certificate